 3.4 Meeting Protocol

-PRAMP shall implement the following procedures for board and committee meetings in order to ensure that committees are operated effectively and efficiently:
+PRAMP shall implement the following procedures for Board, Committee and Working Group meetings in order to ensure that Committees and Working Groups are operated effectively and efficiently:

 Agenda & Pre-Read: The proposed agenda, along with any material that needs to be reviewed prior to the meeting, will be sent out to all participants five days ahead of the meeting.
 Each participant is required to review the material and may propose changes to the agenda if necessary.